majeinfo/chaingun/SYNTAX.md

 # Actions and Pre-Actions

-Actions and Pre-Actions are defined as a list under the `actions` and `pre_actions` key :
+Actions and pre-actions are defined as a list under the `actions` and `pre_actions` key :

 ```
 pre_actions: